BenD2525/the-rescuers-p1/README.md

 This was tested on a laptop, PC, iPad, Iphone SE, Galaxy S8 and a Motorola G9.

-### Accessibility and SEO
+### Accessibility

-The site has been checked using Google Lighthouse, with a score of 100 for both Accessibility and SEO
+The site has been checked using Google Lighthouse, with a score of 100 for accessibility.

 ![Lighthouse Screenshot](../the-rescuers-p1/assets/screenshots/lighthouse.PNG)